aileenrzhang/SurvivorSlidePuzzle/README.md

 This website is a slide puzzle game, modelled after those seen on the TV show "Survivor".
 Built entirely with HTML, CSS, and JavaScript.

-### How to run
+## How to run

+You can go to [this website](https://aileenrzhang.github.io/SurvivorSlidePuzzle/) to try the game out.
 To run this on your laptop/computer, you can fork and pull this repository.
 Then, go into your file explorer, right click on the index.html file and open with Google Chrome, Firefox, or a similar web explorer.

 ## Built With